Nanthu2207/A-Multimodal-Application-for-Vernacular-Language-Translation-and-Image-Synthesis/README.md

 ## Approach

-1.**Model Selection:**
+1. **Model Selection:**

      *  Select a robust Tamil to English translation model from Hugging Face, such asfor example openai/whisper-large-v3.

-     *  Choose a reliable text-to-image model, example like , Flux-RealismLora to generate images from the translated text.
+     *  Choose a reliable text-to-image model, example like , Flux-RealismLora generate images from the translated text.

      *  Integrate a text generation model like  gpt-neo or googlegemini api for producing creative English text based on the translated input.

 2. **Application Development:**